 I Always Had Dry Winter Skin — Until I Tried This All-Natural Lotion

-But the latter I do have an excuse.
+But for the latter I do have an excuse.
 Allow me to elaborate.

 Putting on cold lotion after a toasty, steamy shower is deeply unpleasant.
 And this is especially true in the winter.
 The minute I turn off the water, it's a mad dash to dry off and get into warm clothing.
 Stopping to shiver on frigid bathroom tiles in what feels like arctic air so I can apply a cold body lotion?
 Hard pass!
 It's incredibly shortsighted, yes, but I'd rather suffer through parched skin than deal with that moment of chill, however brief it might be.